lunalobos/chessapi4j/README.md

 ## :sparkles: Functional Package

-The functional package introduces a new generation of classes for working with.
-Focused on immutability, safety, and robustness.
+Introduced in version 1.2.9, the functional package presents a new generation of classes for working with chess.
+It is focused on immutability, safety, and robustness.
 All main classes in this package provide unmodifiable (immutable) instances by default, making them thread-safe and especially suitable for concurrent or multithreaded environments.

 ### Position